 HAND-MADE IN THE COTSWOLDS, OUR STONEWARE VASES CELEBRATE THE BEAUTY IN SIMPLE FORMS.
 THEIR PAIRED DOWN AESTHETIC IS SIGNATURE OF CAROPOT – A PRODUCER OF STONEWARE VESSELS FOR THE HOME AND GARDEN, FOUNDED BY CARO HARRIS IN 2018 AND MADE ENTIRELY FROM HER HOME STUDIO IN THE COTSWOLDS.

-Hand-painted in white and pale blue shades, the colour palette is reminiscent of cool spring mornings and blossoming wildflowers, which lie at the heart of our Spring-Summer 21 story.
 The glaze is applied by hand with a brush to ensure a more controlled and consistent finish; while this is not the most efficient way to glaze pottery (compared to the alternative dipping technique), the joy of producing in small batches lies in these unseen decisions made by the makers to ensure the best finish possible.

 The Bamford Vases collection heroes three silhouettes – the cylindrical vase, bottle vase and pourer – drawing on the sculptural influences found in Parisian museums.
 The overall effect of the collection is most striking when the different colourways and silhouettes are arranged together on the same surface; the cylinders offer a perfect foil against the curves of a bottle vase, creating sculptural spaces that fall between the objects and cast an alluring shadow against the wall in late afternoon light.